 - When you’re in class try visualizing the exact feet you would like and maintaining that perception all through class – treat every exercise like a chance to show them off.

-An important element of improving a dancer’s strength is to overcome tightness.
+An important element to improve a dancer’s strength is to overcome tightness.
 It’s not uncommon for a young dancer’s bones to grow more quickly than their muscles.
 When this happens, it leaves their muscles feeling extremely tight, which can be uncomfortable.
 It’s vital to work through this tightness properly, with the help of your dance instructor and through approved stretches that your teacher recommends.
 Explore a few ways to overcome tightness, below.

 - Stretching with rollers or balls and warming up the fascia (tissue that connects to muscle and is interwoven from muscle to skin) will increase range of motion.